Notes on Microsoft 365 and Entra Active Directory

 The PowerShell cmdlet Get-AADIntTenantID from AADInternals [1] will parse the output and print the GUID of the tenant, effectively providing the tenantID.
 If this cmdlet prints a GUID it can be safely concluded that the company behind the provided FQDN, has a Microsoft 365 subscription.

-Identify domains registered from a tenant
+Identify domains registered on a tenant

 A request to the URL listed below returns the domains registered from the tenant of the given domain.
 This information was pulled from [1].